verrazzano/docs/content/en/docs/advanced/ocne-azure.md

 Your admin cluster and first managed cluster are now up and running and ready to deploy applications.
 You can add more managed clusters as needed.

-For more information, refer to the documentation for Cluster API and Cluster API Azure
+For more information, refer to the documentation for Cluster API and Cluster API Azure:

 * [Kubernetes Cluster API Documentation](https://cluster-api.sigs.k8s.io/introduction.html)
 * [The Cluster API Provider Azure Book](https://capz.sigs.k8s.io/introduction)